POSTGRADUATE Teacher Training with SCITTELS

 How Can I Apply?

 For all of our training programmes you should apply in the academic year before you wish to train.
-You should apply as early as possible after UCAS opens at the start of October, as places are highly sought after.
-Due to changes in the way the government allocates places, we anticipate we will not be able to take applications after May, so please ensure you do not leave your application to the last minute.
+You should apply as early as possible after applications open at the start of October, as places are highly sought after.

 On receiving your application at SCITTELS the selection process begins where the content of your application is reviewed on a stage by stage process to ensure all criteria are met.
 We try to ensure a smooth, quick process to get you onboard as fast as possible and communicate the progress at various key stages.